 Main Takeaway

-Testing and certification provides an added layer of confidence, knowing you're making an investment that has proven to perform before you spend a single dollar.
+Testing and certification provides an added layer of confidence, knowing you're making an investment that has proven to perform before you spend a dime.
+While NFSI Certification shouldn't be the sole decides when exploring your anti-fatigue mat options, it does empower you to make more informed and unbiased decisions.